hoseinaghaei/router_simulation/README.md

 As mentioned earlier, the router has `PROCESSORS_NUM` processors.
 We've defined a `Processor` class for processing incoming packets and setting their `process_start_time` and `process_end_time`.
 Additionally, the `Router` class has three main functions:

-#### `accept_packet(packet)`

-- This function adds the incoming packet to the queue and assigns it to an idle processor if available.
+- `accept_packet(packet)`: This function adds the incoming packet to the queue and assigns it to an idle processor if available.

-#### `empty_queue()`

-- When all packets have arrived, this function empties the queue by processing each packet in the order they were received.
+-`empty_queue()`: When all packets have arrived, this function empties the queue by processing each packet in the order they were received.
 It continues processing until all packets are processed.

-#### `pick_from_queue()`

-- This function checks for idle processors and waiting packets.
+-`pick_from_queue()`: This function checks for idle processors and waiting packets.
 If both are available, it pops a packet from the queue and starts processing it.
--

 ## Clone and Run

 To see the simulation results, follow these steps: